Sri Sai Ram Engineering College

 Sri Sairam Engineering College is an engineering institution located in the suburbs of Chennai, Tamil Nadu, India.
 It was established in 1995 by Leo Muthu founder chairman of Leo Muthu Educational Trust.
 The college is self-financing and autonomous college in Chennai.

 Rankings

-The National Institutional Ranking Framework (NIRF) ranked it 108 among engineering colleges in 2020.
+The National Institutional Ranking Framework (NIRF) ranked it in the 101-150 band among engineering colleges in 2024, the lowest band.